iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/Background/Characterizing Functions for Optimizations.md

 ### **Intro**

 Sometimes, we need to understand the idea of functions over a Finite Euclidean space better for the analysis part of algorithms in Optimizations.
+We list some important properties of functions that are relevant to non-smooth and convex optimizations.

 **The Augmented Real Functions**